JosVermoesen/cdd-ng/README.md

 ## Getting started for developers

-- [Install NodeJS 18.18.0](https://nodejs.org/).
+- [Install NodeJS](https://nodejs.org/).
 Hint: eventually install and use [nvm](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9) for easy installing and/or switching between node versions
 - Clone this repository: `git clone https://github.com/JosVermoesen/ngb-cdd.git`.
 - Run `npm install` inside the project root.
 - Run `ng serve` in a terminal from the project root.